 Elemendar - Cyber Threat Intelligence

 Elemendar was founded in 2017 by two graduates of the UK’s first GCHQ / NCSC Cyber Accelerator, powered by Wayra UK, to develop cyber threat intelligence (CTI) enrichment capabilities.

 Elemendar’s AI analyst turns intelligence reports - written for humans by humans - into machine-readable cyber threat information, through leading-edge Machine Learning (ML) Natural Language Processing (NLP) technologies.

-Development wise, we now have a live demo for you to experiment with on our site, so that you can see for yourself how the natural language engine at the heart of Elemendar's AI analyst works.
+The natural language engine at the heart of Elemendar's AI Analyst is available as an online demo.
 Simply head to demo.elemendar.com and enter the URL of a cyber threat intel report.
-We'll turn it into a STIX bundle and visualise it for you.
+The AI Analyst will then turn it into a STIX bundle and visualise it for you.

 Data-Led Futures (DLF)

 We have pioneered and trialled a range of approaches to make Futures and foresight analysis more data led.
 Through our ‘Data-Led Futures’ Programme we have compiled a range of techniques and sources derived from data science processes.